aggarwaljuh/VBAChallenge/README.md

 ## Summary
 ### Advantages and disadvantages of refactoring code in general.
-The advantages to refactoring code in general is that it makes the code more effiecent and the time it takes VBA to run a script decreases significantly.
+The advantage to refactoring code, in general, is that it makes the code more efficient and the time it takes VBA to run a script decreases significantly.
 A major disadvantage could be that when trying to refactor a code one may do it improperly and take a once usable (possibly clunky) code and make it unusable and untestable.
 ### Advantages and disadvantages of the original and refactored VBA script.
 By refactoring this specific VBA code we were able to reduce the time taken to compile the code from over 1 second to less than a quarter of that time:
 2017 analysis before refactoring: